NVIDIA/NeMo/docs/source/asr/models.rst

 LSTM-Transducer is a model which uses RNNs (eg. LSTM) in the encoder.
 The architecture of this model is followed from suggestions in :cite:`asr-models-he2019streaming`.
 It uses RNNT/Transducer loss/decoder.
 The encoder consists of RNN layers (LSTM as default) with lower projection size to increase the efficiency.
 Layer norm is added between the layers to stabilize the training.
 It can be trained/used in unidirectional or bidirectional mode.
-The unidirectional mode is fully causal and can be used easily for simple and efficient frame-wise streaming.
+The unidirectional mode is fully causal and can be used easily for simple and efficient streaming.
 However the accuracy of this model is generally lower than other models like Conformer and Citrinet.

 This model supports both the sub-word level and character level encodings.
 You may find the example config file of RNNT model with wordpiece encoding at ``<NeMo_git_root>/examples/asr/conf/lstm/lstm_transducer_bpe.yaml``.
 You can find more details on the config files for the RNNT models at ``LSTM-Transducer <./configs.html#lstm-transducer>``.